 The sticker price of an electric car might set you back a little more, and you may pay slightly higher insurance rates.
 But you might be surprised.
 When you take the time to shop around, you can often find rates comparable to many conventional automobile makes and models.
-To achieve the best premium possible, ask agents about discount programs, including discounts for electric vehicles.
+To achieve the lowest premium possible, ask agents about discount programs, including discounts specifically for electric vehicles.

 Frequently asked questions

 Generally, electric cars are more costly to insure than conventional vehicles.
 Because electric vehicles are pricier to both buy and repair, insurance providers charge their drivers more for coverage.
 That said, the savings you earn on gas and tax incentives might more than make up for your policy’s extra cost.